oscarivantl/oscarivantl/README.md

 ### Hi there 👋

-Hi there 👋 my name is Oscar Ivan and I am from Colombia, happy to see you here.
+My name is Oscar Ivan and I am from Colombia, happy to see you here.

 🚀 Building 1 new app delivery and , soon will be available.